solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

    Azure Database for PostgreSQL is a fully managed service built on the open source PostgreSQL database engine.
 It provides high availability and performance with monitoring and alerting, enterprise-grade security and compliance, automatic backups, data secured at-rest and in-motion, and full compatibility with PostgreSQL extensions with little to no administration required.

    Hyperscale clusters are enabled by Citus, which is an extension of PostgreSQL that allows you to horizontally scale queries across multiple machines, using sharding and partitioning techniques.
-Because of this, the query engine parallelizes incoming SQL queries across these servers for faster response times on large datasets.
+Because of this, the query engine parallelizes and routes incoming SQL queries across these servers for faster response times on large datasets.
 Data sharding is transparently handled for you and allows your existing PostgreSQL applications to take advantage of the benefits distributed data storage and querying provides, with minimal changes.
 This means that Wide World Importer's multi-tenant, real-time operational analytics requirements will be met with little effort on their part.

    A Hyperscale server group (database cluster) consists of a coordinator node and several worker nodes.
 To scale up, you define the number of cores and storage you require per coordinator node and worker node.
 You can select up to 32 vCores with 8 GiB RAM per vCore and up to 2 TiB of storage with up to 3 IOPS / GiB per node.
 To scale out, you can define the number of worker nodes, between 2 and 20.
 If you require more than 20 worker nodes, you can submit a support request.